Hong Kong loses lustre as retail units go vacant and big brands look to China

 Luxury and big brand retail companies mentioned in the story did not respond to requests for comment.

-The store closures came after pro-democracy protests and the crackdown that followed pushed sales into a slump which worsened under nearly three years of stringent COVID rules.
+The store closures came after pro-democracy protests and the crackdown that followed pushed sales into a slump which worsened under nearly three years of stringent COVID-19 rules.

 Over that period, Hong Kong suffered around a 30 per cent plunge in overall retail sales compared to 2018 levels, largely due to a tumble in mainland visitors because of travel restrictions.
 Tourists from greater China are the main driver of Hong Kong's branded retail and luxury goods market.

-And while inbound travellers in January tripled from December as COVID restrictions were lifted and travel resumed, arrivals were still only about 10 per cent of 2019 levels.
+And while inbound travellers in January tripled from December as COVID-19 restrictions were lifted and travel resumed, arrivals were still only about 10 per cent of 2019 levels.

 Morgan Stanley forecast Hong Kong visitor numbers this year will reach just 70 per cent of 2018 arrivals.
 It estimates retail sales will grow 15 per cent, holding at around 80 per cent of retail trade from the pre-COVID year.